-From Orlando, it’s less than an hour drive to the Space Coast.
-The coastal region centres around the Kennedy Space Center and Cape Canaveral.
+From Orlando, it’s less than an hour’s drive to the Space Coast.
+The coastal region centers around the Kennedy Space Center and Cape Canaveral.
 Besides space-related attractions, you’ll find several pristine white-sand beaches along the Space Coast.

 The Treasure Coast stretches along the east coast of Florida between Vero Beach and Hobe Sound.
-The area is famed for its beautiful beaches and snorkelling & diving opportunities.
+The area is famed for its beautiful beaches and snorkeling & diving opportunities.

 You won’t get to see much along the coast en route.
 We’ve included a few ideas below.
 Pick and choose as you see fit.
 If you have an extra day on your road trip, you may want to stay in Port St. Lucie for a night to break up the long drive.

 Places to visit along the Space Coast & Treasure Coast